Committed to keeping you informed

 - Remains INN: Will continue to remain in our network regardless of the outcome of our negotiation

-In the event we are unable to reach an agreement, most LVHN facilities and providers will be out of network beginning on the following dates:
+In the event we are unable to reach an agreement, most LVHN facilities and providers will be out of network for employer-sponsored commercial plans and VACCN, beginning April 26, 2026.

 Additionally, a small number of LVHN providers also participate in our Medicaid plans, including the Children’s Health Insurance Program (CHIP).